CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.2 Firewall.md

 #### NET.3.2.A25 Extended integrity protection for configuration files (CI)

-If a system crashes, SHOULD make sure that no old or faulty configurations (including access lists) are used.
+If a system crashes, SHOULD ensure that no old or faulty configurations (including access lists) are used.
 This should also apply if an attacker succeeds in restarting the firewall.

 #### NET.3.2.A26 Outsourcing of functional extensions to dedicated hardware (CIA)